ionos-spectre/spectre-core/README.md

 You can define reusable specs by using mixins.
 Create a `.mixin.rb` file in the mixin directory (default: `mixins`)

-See example/mixins/helpers.mixin.rb for examples and usage description.
+See [mixin example](example/mixins/helpers.mixin.rb) for examples and usage description.